jtdLab/dart_counter/README.md

 // TODO constructors test groupt sub groups Upercased or lowercased for the constructor name ? be consistent through project

 // TODO coverage:ignore-file for all abstract classes ??

+// TODO all test underTest global available in setup must be the totesting class

+// TODO in test dependencies should contain mock in var name